agentOfChaos/nepcrypt/README.md

 # bonus

-To conpute the entropy of a file:
+To compute the entropy of a file:

     python entro.py yourfile.bin